hplgit/bumpy/README.md

 The goal of the tutorials is to bring the reader quickly up to speed with how Matlab-style programming (with functions of one variable) can be done in Python.
-Wich such basic background, it is easier to follow scientific courses and teaching material that apply Python as programming language.
-The tutorials are application driven and short.
+With such basic background, it is easier to follow scientific courses and teaching material that apply Python as programming language.
+The tutorials are application-driven and brief.
 For further and more detailed information on scientific computing with Python we have compiled a [list of much more detailed tutorials and books](http://hplgit.github.io/bumpy/doc/pub/._bumpy010.html#app:resources).